subhartheed/RedHat-Test.io/docs/index.md

 - [Add a User Account](#user-content-Add-a-User-Account)
 - [Connecting to the Owncloud Server using a Desktop or Mobile Client](#user-content-Connecting-to-the-Owncloud-Server-using-a-Desktop-or-Mobile-Client)

-## Installation and Configuration of an Owncloud Server
+## Installation and Configuration of an Owncloud Server(#user-content-Installation-and-Configuration-of-an-Owncloud-Server)
 Owncloud can be installed using [**Owncloud zip** or **tarball**](https://owncloud.com/download-server/) for production environments.
 They contain all supported community and enterprise apps.
 Upgrading to Enterprise only requires a licence key.
 These packages offer the most customizable installation method for admin users.
 As an admin, you can install ownCloud in the following ways:
 - [Manual Installation](https://doc.owncloud.com/server/10.6/admin_manual/installation/manual_installation/)
 - [Installation using Docker](https://doc.owncloud.com/server/10.6/admin_manual/installation/docker/)
+For
 ## Connecting Users to the Owncloud Server

 ## Add a User Account